 Next, politics is not a bystander sport.
 Instead if we want to have impact, we have to act by speaking up and getting involved in our communities to effect good work and service to others.

 After that, we're not super human.
-No one individual can be all or do all and that's why alliance, collaboration, and team is more important than ever.
+No one individual can be all or do all and that's why alliance, collaboration, and team are more important than ever.
 The important decisions that people need to make in today's world's require the best possible strategic work, intelligence, knowledge, solidarity, and intent.

 I'm thankful for the many good leaders around me, the freedom of speech citizens in our country enjoy, and the ability to serve.
 There's much at the moment I don't agree with, but there is also much that I can do to forward the good work and ideas I support.
 I don't have time to be negative now as it zaps the energy I need to do the good work possible.
 Onward.